 Film, TV & Theatre

 Claire's four short films have played at more than 50 festivals worldwide and have picked up several prizes internationally.
 She has been commissioned by the Wellcome Trust, Film London, Rankin and Universal Music and her previous work also includes an essay film shot entirely underwater, which she produced.

 BFI, Redbreast Productions

-Feature adaptation of Laura Kaye’s novel being written by Emily Marcuson, in development with the BFI.
+Feature adaptation of Laura Kaye’s novel co-written with Emily Marcuson, in development with the BFI.

 BBC Films, BFI, Creative England, iFeatures, Quiddity Films